cloudspannerecosystem/spanner-change-streams-tail/README.md

 ## Go library

-This repository also has `changestreams` package that can be used as a Go library to subscribe the change streams from your Go application.
+This repository also has `changestreams` package that can be used as a Go library to read the change streams from your Go application.
 You can get more details from the [Godoc](https://pkg.go.dev/github.com/cloudspannerecosystem/spanner-change-streams-tail/changestreams).

 Note that `changestreams` package has limited scalability.
 If you need more scalable, reliable solution, you can use an